MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-creation-failure.md

 :::image type="content" source="media/azure-batch-pool-creation-failure/public-network-access-options.png" alt-text="Screenshot that shows three options of public network access.":::

-Depending on the selected option, you may encounter different errors at the pool creation.

-### Symptom 1 for Scenario 1

-During the Batch pool creation, when you select the **Image Type**, you may get the following error:
+When you select the **Image Type** during the Batch pool creation, you may encounter the following error message:

 > Failed to retrieve supported OS image information
 >